deepchecks/deepchecks/docs/source/tutorials/vision/detection_tutorial.rst

     model.load_state_dict(torch.load('tomatoes_ ssd_model.pth'))
     _ = model.eval()

-Validating the Model with Deepchecks
+Validating the Model With Deepchecks
 =====================================
 Now, after we have the training data, validation data and the model, we can validate the model with deepchecks test suites.

-Visualize the data loader and the model outputs
+Visualize the Data Loader and the Model Outputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 First we'll make sure we are familiar with the data loader and the model outputs.